Fryuni/inox-tools/packages/aik-route-config/README.md

 </p>

 > [!WARNING]
 > Astro Integration Kit is deprecated and so is this package.
+Use `@inox-tools/route-config` instead.

 # Per-Route Configuration AIK Plugin